hodanov/react-django-postgres-sample-app/README.md

 ## Getting Started

-To see the app, clone the repo and `docker-compose up`.
+To see the app, clone the repo and execute `docker-compose up`.

 ```
 git clone git@github.com:hodanov/react-django-postgres-sample-app.git